fenago/generative-adversarial-networks/chapter_10/Lab_8.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-### Chapter 10
-How to Identify and Diagnose GAN
+## How to Identify and Diagnose GAN Failure Modes
-Failure Modes

 GANs are difficult to train.
 The reason they are difficult to train is that both the generator model and the discriminator model are trained simultaneously in a zero sum game.
 This means that improvements to one model come at the expense of the other model.
 The goal of training